agentsmesh lint

 Add lint to your CI pipeline alongside check:

-- name: Check AgentsMesh sync run: npx agentsmesh checkThis catches both config errors and drift in the same pipeline.
+- name: Check AgentsMesh sync run: agentsmesh checkThis catches both config errors and drift in the same pipeline.